-HSPV is assessed to have medium risk as China is rated Medium risk on the Global Slavery Index.
-HSPV's operations are located in Yixing city, Jiangsu Province far from the allegations of force labour that are the subject of scrutiny of the solar industry as are its suppliers which are not located in Xinjiang.
+Medium risk on the Global Slavery Index.
+HSPV/HSNE operations are located in Yixing city, Jiangsu Province far from the allegations of force labour that are the subject of scrutiny of the solar industry as are its suppliers which are not located in Xinjiang.
 We have had no allegations of modern slavery at HSPV/HSNE's or its suppliers.
 Furthermore, audits have not uncovered any deficiencies in HSPV/HSNE's practices in the past.
-HSPV's medium risk is therefore only on account of the seriousness of the allegations of what is allegedly happening elsewhere in China and not because we consider HSPV/HSNE to have any direct exposure to such allegations.
+HSPV/HSNE's medium risk is therefore only on account of the seriousness of the allegations of what is allegedly happening elsewhere in China and not because we consider HSPV/HSNE to have any direct exposure to such allegations.